-Key words-Targeted host, USB O-T-G, embedded host, attach detection protocol (ADP), session request protocol(SRP), host negotiation protocol(HNP)
+Index Terms: USB driver controller, USB O-T-G, embedded host, attach detection protocol (ADP), session request protocol (SRP), host negotiation protocol (HNP), USB driver, device driver, computer application

-1. INTRODUCTION
+1. Introduction

-USB is a new type of I/O interface standard promoted by Compaq, Microsoft, IBM, DEC and ot2her companies n 1995[2,3]

-USB has become one of the most popular interface for exchanging data between a host PC and its peripherals.
+USB is a brand new type of I/O interface standard promoted by Compaq, Microsoft, IBM, DEC and other companies in 1995[2,3] .USB is a flash drive data storage device that includes flash memory with an integrated USB interface [17].
+Few materials have been written on USB.
+One of the prominent materials is the book written by Jan Axelson explaining in detail how USB works [15].
+USB has developed into one of the super popular interface for exchanging the data between a host PC and its peripherals.
 This idea prospered in the mid-1990s defining the cables, connectors and protocols used for connection, communication and power supply between computers and electronic devices.
-USB has effectively replaced a variety of earlier interfaces, such as serial and parallel ports, as well as separate power chargers for portable devices.[4]
+USB has definitely replaced a variety of earlier interfaces such as serial and parallel ports, as well as separate power chargers for portable devices [4].

-Initially we know to gather the data from any machine or any application we use the serial communication method.
-Fig. 2 shows a data logger system using serial communication In this method we have to connect the computer or laptop near by the application system for that we have to provide extra power supply to the computer as well as we have to allocate some special place for mounting of the computer, so the system becomes costly as well as it's not easy to mount the computer all the time because of many conditions like whether or temperature these conditions can harm the computer, which requires regular maintenance.
+Originally we experience to gather the data from any machine or any application we use the serial communication method.
+Fig. 2 shows a data logger system using serial communication, in this approach we have to associate the computer or laptop near by the application system for that we have to arrange unnecessary power supply to the computer as well as we have to designate some special place for mounting of the computer, so the system becomes costly as well as it's not easy to mount the computer always because of many conditions like whether or temperature these conditions can harm the computer, which requires regular maintenance.
+There is a lot similar controller which ensemble on the transmission intermediate such as like GPS, GSM or by practicing alternative wireless protocols like Bluetooth, Zig-bee.
+But they have few bars like the range of the device from the server, computer where all the data from the several machines is collected for the analysis process.
+As well as using such systems in the remote field is actually challenging where the dilemma of network for the GPS and GSM model take place.